Dustin-DAC/TechToolbox-PSModule/Docs/Functions.md

 ---
 ### Get-PSExec

 Downloads PSExec from Microsoft and unzips it into a temp folder.
 Has a parameter for -Regedit which will open a system level regedit window in the session.

 ---
 ### Get-Sysmon

 Downloads and installs Sysmon from Sysinternals

+---
+### Get-TeamsDiagnostics

+Downloads Skype for Business Network Assessment Tool and runs a full diagnostic of communication to MS servers.
+Reports are dumped in the $Log directory.

+---
+### Reset-ADUser

+Resets an AD User by their identity with additional checks/features

+- Checks if password is set to never expire and verifies
+- Generates a random password & forces change on next logon
+- Unlocks the account if it is locked from too many attempts
+- Runs AzureAD sync immediately if available